 - But it seemed to me that intrauterine devices are only for women who have given birth.

 No, they can also be used by nulliparous women.
-Moreover, today there is an intrauterine device that contains a medicinal substance that enhances the effect of the contraceptive and has a number of additional therapeutic options.
-It reduces the amount of blood loss, reduces the pain of menstruation, and serves as a prevention of endometriosis.
+Moreover, today there is an intrauterine device that contains a medicinal substance that enhances the effect of the contraceptive and has a number of additional treatment options.
+It reduces the amount of blood loss, eases the pain of menstruation, and serves as a prevention of endometriosis.
 Naturally, women are different, and we cannot persuade everyone to use hormonal contraceptives.
-The main thing is that contraception be effective, for the sake of which it was conceived.
-Spiral, combined hormonal contraceptives are highly effective means.
-I would also like to add that hormonal contraception is not an abortion method, because if we take the same coil, what happens?
+The main thing is that contraception is effective, that’s why it was designed.
+The spiral and combined hormonal contraceptives are highly effective means.
+I would also like to add that a hormonal contraceptive is not an abortifacient method, because if we take the same IUD, what happens?
 There are no conditions for an already fertilized egg to attach.

 Yes.
-And here we prevent it, and there is no injury to the ovary.
-But then again: if a young girl rarely has sex, then, of course, it is better for her to use a condom.
+And here we prevent this, and there is no trauma to the ovary.
+But again: if a young girl is rarely sexually active, then, of course, it is better for her to use a condom.
 In each case, the issue must be resolved individually.
 But you know that the effectiveness of a condom is two times lower than that of a hormonal contraceptive.

-Because they are torn, they are put on incorrectly.
-And the first pregnancy, which ends in an abortion, is an extremely undesirable situation for any woman.
-My main message to women - do not forget that after all, the healthiest children are born to healthy and young mothers.
-Therefore, it is still desirable to resolve this issue before the age of 30, and preferably up to 25, if there is such an opportunity.
+Because they tear, they are put on incorrectly.
+And the first pregnancy that ends in abortion is an extremely undesirable situation for any woman.
+My main message to women is not to forget that the healthiest children are born to healthy and young mothers.
+Therefore, it is still advisable to resolve this issue before the age of 30, or better before the age of 25, if possible.
 Secondly, you need to use effective contraception in order not only to have healthy offspring, but also to maintain your health.

 - I heard that contraceptive injections are popular in Latin America.
 What it is?
-This is very convenient: I took an injection and forgot about protection for several years.
+This is very convenient: you get an injection and forget about protection for several years.

 Yes, a progestogen component is introduced - for three years.
-In Russia, there is also such an option, but one of the most common adverse events is intermenstrual bleeding, sometimes prolonged.
-And this leads to the fact that a woman refuses this type of contraception.
+In Russia there is also such an option, but one of the most common adverse events is intermenstrual bleeding, sometimes prolonged.
+And this leads to the woman refusing this type of contraception.
 Although most women experience amenorrhea when menstruation is absent.
-For some it's good, for some it's uncomfortable.
+This is good for some, uncomfortable for others.

-Secondly, to the FDA ( US Food and Drug Administration. - Approx. ed.), where clinicians are required to report adverse events, a report was submitted that cases of premature ovarian failure have been noted with the use of these injections.
+Secondly, the FDA ( American Food and Drug Administration. - Approx. ed.), where clinicians are required to report adverse events, a report was submitted that cases of premature ovarian failure have been reported with the use of these injections.

-A big booty and a thin waist are, from the point of view of reproduction, the best version of a woman
+A big butt and a thin waist are, from the point of view of reproduction, the best option for a woman

-Optimal - three years.
-It is believed that during this time the female body is fully restored.
-If the interval between births is shortened (less than three years), problems may occur more often.
+Optimally - three years.
+It is believed that during this time the female body is completely restored.
+If the interval between births is shortened (less than three years), problems may arise more often.

 Everything is individual.
-Of course, it is better to do this two or three times with a break of three years, and then solve other problems.
-We understand that if a woman has given birth, then she needs to give some time to this child.
-For a child, the first three years are important so that the mother is near.
+Of course, it is better to do this two or three times with an interval of three years, and then solve other problems.
+We understand that if a woman gives birth, then she needs to devote some time to this child.
+The first three years are important for a child to have his mother nearby.

 - Is a long break between children harmful?

-The longer the break, the older the mother, respectively, the more complications during pregnancy, the higher the risk that the pregnancy will end in a caesarean section.
+The longer the break, the older the mother’s age, respectively, the more complications during pregnancy, the higher the risk that the pregnancy will end in a cesarean section.

-- When I was preparing for this interview, my colleagues asked you to ask if cervical erosion is really a purely Russian invention, and European doctors do not know at all what it is and why we treat it.
+- When I was preparing for this interview, my colleagues asked you to find out whether cervical erosion is really a purely Russian invention, and European doctors do not know at all what it is and why we treat it.

-It doesn't mean anything, it's the norm.
-In Russia, they also think so now.
-This is not an erosion, it is an ectopia, which is often found in young women.
+This doesn't mean anything, it's a variant of the norm.
+In Russia they also think so now.
+This is not erosion, it is ectopia, which is often found in young women.

 - They don’t burn her anymore?

 In no case.
-Cauterized only if there is damage to the epithelium of the cervix, most often caused by papillomavirus.
+They cauterize only if there is damage to the epithelium of the cervix, most often caused by papillomavirus.
 And this is a completely different problem.
-Erosion in itself is a variant of the norm, and women do not need to be touched.
+Erosion in itself is a variant of the norm, and there is no need to touch women.

 - How do you feel about rings?

-I normally treat rings: it is convenient for someone, why not?
-But it has been shown that there can be side effects such as heavy discharge and vaginitis.
-In terms of safety, this is the same as a tablet: the effectiveness and safety are the same.
-Another thing is that someone takes pills, and someone put a ring on himself.
+I have a normal attitude towards rings: for some people it’s convenient, why not?
+But it has been shown that there may be adverse effects such as heavy discharge and vaginitis.
+In terms of safety, it is the same as a tablet: the effectiveness and safety are the same.
+Another thing is that someone takes pills, and someone put a ring on themselves.

-- What worries me about hormonal contraception: in order to use it, you must have a permanent sexual partner, and not everyone has this.
+- What worries me about hormonal contraception: in order to use it, you need to have a regular sexual partner, and not everyone has this.

 If a woman has many sexual partners, then a condom, even despite taking hormonal contraceptives, is mandatory.
 The risk of getting a sexually transmitted disease, including papillomavirus, in this case increases significantly.
 The more partners, the greater the risk - this has been proven.
-Women who live a regular sexual life with a regular sexual partner are more suitable for hormonal contraceptives.
-Women who have sex once a month do not need contraceptives, unless with their help we solve some additional problems (acne, PMS, migraine).
+For women who have regular sex life with a regular sexual partner, hormonal contraceptives are more suitable.
+Women who have sex once a month do not need contraceptives, unless with their help we solve some additional problems (acne, PMS, migraines).

 About sexual illiteracy

-- And how do you think the situation with sexual literacy is today?
+- How do you think things stand with sexual literacy today?
 You communicate with people who come to you.

 I not only communicate with people, I have adult daughters.
-The daughters' friends listened to me with surprise: they did not know at all how the egg gets into the uterus.
-I think that people have become more literate, it has become possible to receive information on the Internet, but, unfortunately, sites are different and they write different things there, often unreliable.
+My daughters’ friends listened to me in surprise: they didn’t even know how the egg gets into the uterus.
+I think that people have become more literate, it is now possible to get information on the Internet, but, unfortunately, there are different sites and they write different things, often unreliable.

-- Unfortunately, we live in a country in the capital of which adult women on the playground can tell each other that they are protected by douching.
+- Unfortunately, we live in a country in the capital of which adult women on the playground can tell each other that they protect themselves by douching.

-It's scary, it speaks of our illiteracy.
-Douching is very harmful, because the vagina is a gateway for infection, so its mucosa also performs a barrier function.
+This is scary, it shows our illiteracy.
+Douching is very harmful, because the vagina is a gateway for infection, so its mucous membrane also performs a barrier function.
 Lactobacilli create a special acidic environment in the vagina and thus protect it from the penetration of pathogenic flora.
-If it is washed out, completely unnecessary bacteria can settle there.
-In no case, in principle, douching is not necessary: nature is smarter than us.
+If it is washed away, completely unnecessary bacteria can settle there.
+In principle, there is no need to douche: nature is smarter than us.

-- I mean douching after intercourse as contraception.
+- I mean douching after sexual intercourse as contraception.

 This is an ineffective remedy if sexual intercourse has already occurred.

-- Are there any effective postcoital contraceptives, except for emergency contraceptive pills?
+- Are there any effective postcoital contraceptives other than emergency contraceptive pills?

-No. The fact is that there are high-fertile women and low-fertile ones.
+No. The fact is that there are highly fertile women and low-fertile ones.
 Highly fertile women ovulate every month and get pregnant easily.
-And there are women who can ovulate two or three times a year, and you need to understand what type of woman is in front of you.
+And there are women who ovulate maybe two or three times a year, and you need to understand what type of woman is in front of you.

 - How can this be determined?

-One option is body type.
-A typical gynoid (pear-shaped) woman with a regular 28-day menstrual cycle is the most ideal for reproduction.
+One option is based on body type.
+A typical woman with a gynoid (pear-shaped) body type, with a regular 28-day menstrual cycle, is the most ideal option for reproduction.

-- Are they women with large breasts and a narrow waist?
+- Are these women with large breasts and narrow waists?

-A big booty and a thin waist are, from the point of view of reproduction, the best version of a woman.
-Men subconsciously choose this type, because they intuitively understand that such a woman will continue the race.
-And women who do not have a waist (android type, or who have an abdominal type of obesity), they are less promising in terms of reproduction.
-They are more likely to anovulate absence or irregular ovulation. - Approx. ed.).
+A big butt and a thin waist are, from a reproductive point of view, the best option for a woman.
+Men subconsciously choose this type because they intuitively understand that this is the kind of woman who will continue the family line.
+And women who do not have a waist (android type, or who have abdominal obesity) are less promising from the point of view of reproduction.
+They are more likely to have anovulation ( absence or irregular ovulation. - Approx. edit.).

-- The second very popular folk method of contraception is interrupted sexual intercourse.
+- The second very popular folk method of contraception is interrupted coitus.

 This only works for those who are not very fertile.
-The effectiveness of coitus interruptus is very low, less than 50%.
-Now there are ovulation tests that are useful for both those who want to get pregnant and those who want to protect themselves.
-If everything is clear for a woman, she can understand on which days sexual intercourse will be safe.
-But sometimes there is one ovulation, and sometimes - on positive emotions - there are two.
+The effectiveness of interrupted coitus is very low, less than 50%.
+Now there are ovulation tests that are useful both for those who want to get pregnant and for those who want to protect themselves.
+If everything is clear for a woman, she can understand on what days sexual intercourse will be safe.
+But sometimes there is one ovulation, and sometimes - due to positive emotions - there are two.

-- What is it like?
+- How is that?
 What does it mean?

-This means, for starters, that she could have fraternal twins.
+This means, for starters, that she may have fraternal twins.

-- What are these "positive emotions"?
-Is ovulation subject to mood swings?
+- What are these “positive emotions”?
+Is ovulation susceptible to mood swings?

 Including, of course.